Lucia Haršányová

+Lucie Haršányová (born 27 August 1990) is a Slovak football defender.

+Club career

-Lucie Haršányová (born 27 August 1990) is a Slovak football defender who plays for German club MSV Duisburg.
-She previously represented the Swiss club FC Neunkirch as well as SV Neulengbach in the Austrian ÖFB-Frauenliga and UEFA Women's Champions League.
+She has previously represented Swiss club FC Neunkirch as well as SV Neulengbach in the Austrian ÖFB-Frauenliga and UEFA Women's Champions League, and German club MSV Duisburg.
 In summer 2015 Haršányová transferred from Neulengbach to FC Neunkirch of the Swiss Nationalliga A.

+International career

 She is a member of the Slovakia national team.